howonlee/mertonon/docs/roadmap.md

 - Multiplicative weight updating
 - Weight painter and modal changing
 - Get the video done
-- Input view
-- Full loss views, full suggestion views
+- Full loss views, full input views
 - Other KPI's
 - Password reset
 - Cobj and weight histories, maybe intertwined with the general auditing, maybe not.
 With generates and all...
 - Stateful action testing, lol
-- Admin options / config serde and store
 - Sidebar histories
 - Theory of value writeup
 - Theory of inequality writeup.
 I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really
 - Theory of class writeup
-- Whole grad display
-- Error handling for self-conns and non-DAGs
 - EE build separation
-- Block direct pushes to master to prep for soc2, lol
 - Editing data, lol
-- Tutorial
-- Overall views / executive summary views
-- Bookmarks
 - Crontab for adjustments
-- Actually coerce everything to rationals
 - Total SQLite backend, to be self-contained (rdbms-serverless in the SQLite style, not the AWS style)
 - Undo / redo + soft deletes (use archive tables)
 - Periodization of budget and learning system (cronjob for the gradients and some emailing, etc)